Reservations

 These early marches were primarily political protests fighting for equality rather than the celebrations we see today.
 The early Pride events were grassroots movements, not owned or trademarked by any single organisation, reflecting their ethos of collective action.

-How Many Pride Marches are there in the UK?
+How many Pride marches are there in the UK?

 The UK’s Pride landscape has blossomed significantly since those early days.
 From the initial London march, Pride events have spread across the nation, with celebrations now taking place in virtually every major city and many smaller towns.